maxwolf621/SpringNote/SpringWithDatabase/Transactional.md

 Another cases of using proxies is that only **public methods or classes** should be annotated with `@Transactional`.

-- Methods of any other visibilities will simply ignore the annotation silently as these are not proxied.
+- Methods of any other visibilities(e.g. `private` ... etc ) will simply ignore the annotation silently as these are not proxies.

 #### Flow of transactional
 [Reference](https://virtualmackem.blog/2019/03/28/transactional-gotchas/)